MathStuff/Matrices/README.md

 C.ht #Returns the hermitian-transpose of the matrix

+C.conj #Returns the conjugated forms of the elements in a matrix

 C.minor(m,n) #Returns the mth row's nth element's minor matrix

 C.adj #Returns the adjoint matrix

 C.inv #Returns the inversed matrix

+C.pseudoinv #Returns the pseudo inverse of the matrix

 C.rank #Returns the rank of the matrix